MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 MSK_RES_ERR_MAX_LEN_IS_TOO_SMALL = 1289

-    An maximum length that is too small has been specified.
+    An maximum length that is too small has been specfified.

 MSK_RES_ERR_MAXNUMBARVAR = 1242